Data Visualization Workshop with The Pudding

 The session will begin with Story, a throughline that should resonate with all participants of the program.
 As we’ve all experienced, the strongest visualizations are those with equally strong narratives.
 Diving deeper, students will be introduced to the realm of Data.
 Using curated datasets around key topics, students will seek to uncover the nuances of integrating specific, meaningful data with their narratives.
 The emphasis then shifts to the visual canvas, focusing on the core elements of Design.
 The goal is to ensure that every story is captivating both visually and narratively.
 And culminating the day is a glimpse into Development.
 While the intricacies of programming might remain in the backdrop, attendees will understand and appreciate the development scaffolding that turns their narratives and designs into dynamic interactive features.

 This workshop will only be able to accommodate 24 students.
-Applications are due by 12pm on Wednesday, November 6.
+Applications are due by midnight on Thursday, November 7.
 Notices will be sent out on Friday, November 8.

 About the Presenters